 - Are female

 - Are older than 50, as your veins get weaker with age

 - Have a family history of vein problems

-- Are obese or overweight, since the added weight puts additional pressure on your veins
+- Are you obese or overweight, since the added weight puts additional pressure on your veins?

 - Are fair-skinned and spend time in the sun, unprotected since spider veins tend to develop on your face and nose

-- Are going through hormonal changes such as puberty, menopause or pregnancy.
+- They are going through hormonal changes such as puberty, menopause, or pregnancy.
 Also, taking certain hormone-based medications like birth control that contain progesterone and/or estrogen can cause spider veins to develop.

 - Pressure on your legs where they’ve formed

 - Discomfort after sitting for long periods of time

 Whether you’ve just the faint beginnings of spider veins or know that you have a family history of the weakened blood vessels, talk to your New York dermatologist about the best way to prevent them from happening or at least to reduce the amount you get and the side effects that come with spider vein development.
 Preventive steps include: